Mount Olive in Macoupin County, Illinois — The American Midwest (Great Lakes)

 Soulsby Shell Station, Mt.
 Olive, Illinois

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
-In addition, it is included in the Route 66 Roadside Attractions 🛣️, and the U.S. Route 66 🛣️ series lists.
+In addition, it is included in the Route 66 Roadside Attractions, and the U.S. Route 66 series lists.
+A significant historical year for this entry is 1926.

 Location.
 39° 4.273′ N, 89° 44.124′ W. Marker is in Mount Olive, Illinois, in Macoupin County.
-Marker is at the intersection of West 1st Street and Old U.S. 66, on the left when traveling west on West 1st Street.
-The station is usually open during daylight hours.
-There is usually no attendant on duty, as it is all self-guided.
+It is at the intersection of West 1st Street (Old U.S. 66) and Old U.S. 66, on the left when traveling west on West 1st Street.
 Touch for map.
 Marker is at or near this postal address: 710 West 1st Street, Mount Olive IL 62069, United States of America.
 Touch for directions.

 Our website www.rt66il.com